-The wctob function in C++ is used to translate a wide character into an equivalent single-byte character representation.
-It is a component of the <cwchar> header.
-It is usually applied to multibyte character encodings.
+The wctob function within C++ is utilized to convert a wide character into a corresponding single-byte character representation.
+This function is a part of the <cwchar> header file and is commonly employed with multibyte character encodings.

 Syntax: